 Our estate sales usually run for three days.
 All items are offered on first day at full price.
 On the second day, prices are discounted by 25%; and on third day, discounted by 50% The family is always offered the opportunity to establish a base price for a specific item, so that it would sell at no less than that base price.
 We call this "redlining" an item.
 However, we do caution against choosing too many redline items as it limits the profitability of the sale.

-CS Estate sale has developed a reputation as the “neat estate sale company”.
+CS Estate sale has developed a reputation as the “most organized and well run estate sale company”.
 We pride ourselves on having everything very clean and displayed in a beautifully organized way.
 Our linen section looks like it came out of a department store!
 It takes us a little longer to stage, but we and our clients think it's worth it.
 Additionally, our customers appreciate our efforts and tell us often that we have become their “favorite” estate sale company.

 One of our best resources is our staff.
 They are outstanding!
 Always friendly, helpful and knowledgeable, they enjoy interactions with our customers as they assist them in making buying decisions.
 They even help tote items when the need arises!